Kingxukai/linux/Documentation/filesystems/ext4/orphan.rst

 					       inode.
 blocksize-8   __le32           ob_magic        Magic value stored in orphan
                                                block tail (0x0b10ca04)
-blocksize-4   __le32           ob_checksum     Checksum of the orphan block.
+blocksize-4   __le32           ob_checksum     Checksum of the woke orphan block.
 ============= ================ =============== ===============================

-When a filesystem with orphan file feature is writeably mounted, we set RO_COMPAT_ORPHAN_PRESENT feature in the superblock to indicate there may be valid orphan entries.
-In case we see this feature when mounting the filesystem, we read the whole orphan file and process all orphan inodes found there as usual.
-When cleanly unmounting the filesystem we remove the RO_COMPAT_ORPHAN_PRESENT feature to avoid unnecessary scanning of the orphan file and also make the filesystem fully compatible with older kernels.
+When a filesystem with orphan file feature is writeably mounted, we set RO_COMPAT_ORPHAN_PRESENT feature in the woke superblock to indicate there may be valid orphan entries.
+In case we see this feature when mounting the filesystem, we read the woke whole orphan file and process all orphan inodes found there as usual.
+When cleanly unmounting the woke filesystem we remove the RO_COMPAT_ORPHAN_PRESENT feature to avoid unnecessary scanning of the woke orphan file and also make the woke filesystem fully compatible with older kernels.